qbancoffee/coco_salt_replacement/README.md

   - Digikey
   - Mouser

-  Here is a machine pine version which works better for the different type of sockets out there.<br>
+  Here is a machine pin version which works better for the different type of sockets out there.<br>
   https://www.ebay.com/itm/155119535147<br>
   Thanks for the suggestion RETRO Innovations!